Women in comedy: Bangladesh

 Outside of the United States, women have been having similar experiences in their attempts to enter field of comedy, colored by their own cultural influences.
 One such women is Farhana Muna, a Bangladeshi Muslim comic.
 Her material is focused on Bangladeshi life and culture, from parties to relatives commenting on weight loss.
 According to Muna, she often feels constrained by what is deemed appropriate or not for a Bangladeshi Muslim women.
 She must watch what she says and wears.
 Muna reemphasized the sentiment that there is a wider range of comedy acceptable for men.
 She has also faced criticism for her actions, including her choice to not wear the hijab, with people calling her a bad Muslim.
 However, she continues her comedic work due to the community of women that she has met through it.
 Muna sees comedy as a collective platform of expression, a way to share her experiences in a relatable way.

 India

-Women have been on the rise in India's comedy as recently as 2016.
-In a country that has deeply entrenched patriarchal values, these female comedians face great amounts of cultural animosity.
-Despite this discrimination women such as Aditi Mittal and Neeti Palta have found success in an industry that did not readily accept them.
+Women have been on the rise in India's comedy as recently as 2016. these female comedians face great amounts of cultural animosity.
+Despite this discrimination, women such as Aditi Mittal and Neeti Palta have found success in an industry in which many women struggled to gain recognition.